-- (ee) "Retailer" means any commercial activity that engages in retail sale and delivery of cannabis or cannabis products to customers.
-A retailer shall have a licensed premise which is a physical location from which commercial cannabis activities are conducted.
+- (dd) "Tobacco store" means a retail business that meets all of the following requirements, as defined in Section 22962 of the Business and Professions Code: - (1) Primarily sells tobacco products. - (2) Generates more than 60 percent of its gross revenues annually from the sale of tobacco products and tobacco paraphernalia. - (3) Does not permit any person under 18 years of age to be present or enter the premises at any time, unless accompanied by the person's parent or legal guardian, as defined in Section 6903 of the Family Code. - (4) Does not sell alcoholic beverages or food for consumption on the premises. - (ee) "Qualified patient" shall have the same definition as set forth in California Health and Safety Code Section 11362.7 et seq., and as may be amended. - (ff) "Retailer" means any commercial activity that engages in retail sale and delivery of cannabis or cannabis products to customers.
+A retailer shall have a licensed premises which is a physical location from which commercial cannabis activities are conducted.
 A retailer's premises may be closed to the public.
 A retailer may conduct sales exclusively by delivery.
-As defined in Section 26070 of the Business and Professions Code. - (ff) "School" means any facility providing instruction to kindergarten or any grades 1 through 12, as defined by Section 26054 of the Business and Professions Code. - (gg) "Youth center" means any public or private facility that is primarily used to host recreational or social activities for minors, including, but not limited to, private youth membership organizations or clubs, social service teenage club facilities, video arcades, or similar amusement park facilities, as defined in Section 11353.1 of the Health and Safety Code.
+As defined in Section 26070 of the Business and Professions Code. - (gg) "School" means any facility providing instruction to kindergarten or any grades 1 through 12, as defined by Section 26054 of the Business and Professions Code. - (hh) "Youth center" means any public or private facility that is primarily used to host recreational or social activities for minors, including, but not limited to, private youth membership organizations or clubs, social service teenage club facilities, video arcades, or similar amusement park facilities, as defined in Section 11353.1 of the Health and Safety Code.

-Section: 5.90.040 License requirements.
+Section: 6.86.030 License requirements.

-- (a) Any person seeking to sell and/or deliver medicinal cannabis from premises located in unincorporated Marin must first obtain and maintain a license in accordance with this Chapter prior to operating.
-However, medicinal cannabis delivery, originating from a retailer located outside of unincorporated Marin County, is not prohibited by this Chapter. - (b) A Medicinal Cannabis Delivery-Only Retailer (MCDORe) license is required for any retail activities for which MAUCRSA requires a State "M-Retailer" license.
-The MCDORe license is more restrictive than a State "M-Retailer" license because it requires the retailer's premises to be closed to the public and to conduct sales exclusively by delivery.
+- (a) A medicinal cannabis retailer seeking to operate within unincorporated Marin must first obtain and maintain a license in accordance with this chapter prior to operating.
+The license is specific to the location where the medicinal cannabis retailer business will be operating.
+Multiple operating locations for the same medicinal cannabis retailer business will require separate licenses. - (b) A Medicinal Cannabis Delivery-Only Retailer (MCDORe) license is required for any retail activities for which MAUCRSA requires a State "M-Retailer" license.
+The MCDORe license is more restrictive than a State "Retailer" license because it requires the retailer's premises to be closed to the public and to conduct sales exclusively by delivery. - (c) The following activities are not regulated by this Ordinance and do not require any license under this chapter, provided the activity complies with other State and local laws: